nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 	xcode-select --install

 Your laptop should prompt you to install the command line tools.
-Install the tools and move on once that process has completed.
+Install the tools and move on once that process has completed (about 5 minutes).

 If it doesn't install, or there isn't an update for Xcode to install the tools, you'll have to download the command line tools from [developer.apple.com/downloads/index.action](http://developer.apple.com/downloads/index.action).
 You have to register, or you can log in with your Apple ID.